hydrosquall/sparky-website-tutorial/course-notes/sparks.md

 + Selectors: Chaining Selectors
 + CSS Styles: Google them and learn by doing

+> Covered in lecture

 _I heard we can sneak styles directly onto an html page.
 Why are we doing this?_
 > Short answer for beginners: It's better for modularity and makes your code more reusable.
 It also makes life easier for search engines.
 For advanced users: Styles at the head of the document: do it to improve pageload time.
 Only use the styles that affect the image above the fold, then put the stylesheet at the end of the page together with your script imports.
 This will minimize the time the user gets a blank screen, and defers loading the rest of the styles until the first screen area has been properly formatted.

 _Why don't we edit the styles directly on the HTML element? `style` attribute is dying to be used!_
 > Inline styles are BAD PRACTICE, but they technically work.
 They are used in niche applications such as html in emails, since you can't link to stylesheets for security reasons

+> Show how to link to stylesheet

 ### Sparks Fly: A dose of Javascript